JamieMair/MuJoCo.jl/docs/src/examples/humanoid_lqr.md

 ## Testing the controller

 We are now ready to test our controller.
 First, we'll write a function to set the control gains on our humanoid at each simulation time-step.
+Note the use of [`mj_differentiatePos`](@ref) to compute the position error, which uses a finite difference to calculate the difference between two positions rather than subtracting `qpos0 - data.qpos`.
+This is necessary because orientations of free bodies in MuJoCo are represented by 4-element quaternions, but we are interested in differences between points in 3D space.
+This is why `model.nq >= model.nv` for all MuJoCo models.
 ```@example humanoid
 function humanoid_ctrl!(m::Model, d::Data)
     Δq = zeros(m.nv)